Mihai Olos: Continuous Drawing as Therapy (1987)

 At his return from Germany, with the situation becoming more and more oppressive and his health deteriorating, the artist decided to quit smoking making of this another happening, since as a cure of chain-smoking, he will be chain-drawing, to prove that artistic gesture can replace a vicious habit, being a therapy through art.
-The opening was planned as a homage to Brâncuşi on the 111th anniversary of his birth, in February 1987 and the show consisted in 1275 ink drawings of various dimensions.
+The opening was planned as a homage to Brâncuși on the 111th anniversary of his birth, in February 1987 and the show consisted in 1275 ink drawings of various dimensions.
 They drawings for the show had been selected by the members of the family from the thousands of drawings he had made along the years, according to certain themes suggested by the artist.
-Among them were portraits, nudes, human and animal figures, sketches for his paintings or sculptures, of his past or future projects, such as his project for a monument of Voevod Bogdan of Maramureş (of which there had been also tridimensional pieces made of clay) made later on by one of the younger sculptors, and naturally, of his Universal City.
+Among them were portraits, nudes, human and animal figures, sketches for his paintings or sculptures, of his past or future projects, such as his project for a monument of Voevod Bogdan of Maramureș (of which there had been also tridimensional pieces made of clay) made later on by one of the younger sculptors, and naturally, of his Universal City.
 Some of these drawings were ironic or humorous.
 The artist would continue his drawing all his lifetime, in his later years learning also computer design.

 As concerns the fate of his drawings, some of them had been reproduced in literary or art magazines during the artist's lifetime, scattered pieces or whole booklets appropriated by the visitors of his studio, later on reproduced without permission.

 Sculptures and paintings in Nijmeegs Museum 'Commanderie van Sint-Jan'(Netherlands, 1989)

-As G. Lemmens, the museum director, states in his foreword to the excellent bilingual, fully illustrated exhibition catalog, the museum had intended to organize an exhibition with Mihai Olos' 1976 "Progressions"(Rosturi) in 1987.
-Besides a presentation of the artist, the first section of the catalog contains the Dutch and German versions of Mihai Olos' article "Between Maramureş and Brâncuşi" he had written for the Centenary.
+As G. Lemmens, the museum director, states in his foreword to the excellent bilingual, fully illustrated exhibition catalog, the museum had intended to organize an exhibition with Mihai Olos' 1976 "Progressions" (Rosturi) in 1987.
+Besides a presentation of the artist, the first section of the catalog contains the Dutch and German versions of Mihai Olos' article "Between Maramureș and Brâncuși" he had written for the Centenary.
 Hans van der Grinten's comments on the exhibits – a selection of the artist's best sculptures (46 pieces) and paintings (37) illustrating also his concept of the Universal City, stressing their connection both with the culture of his native county and the art of his great predecessor.
 The exhibits were a prof not only of the visual beauty of his work, but gave a real insight into the possibilities of future development of his project for what he called his Olospolis.

-Due to the historical events that occupied people and the press those days – the fall of the Berlin wall in November, the dissolution of the Soviet block and the revolution in Romania in December – Olos' show in Nijmeeg had just a feeble echo.
+Due to the historical events that occupied people and the press those days – the fall of the Berlin wall in November, the dissolution of the Soviet bloc and the revolution in Romania in December – Olos' show in Nijmeeg had just a feeble echo.
 The artist had to return in his home-country without having the opportunity to enjoy the success of the exhibition.